 Notice that we said “valid replies” instead of total replies.
 Responses that contain bogus information are typically eliminated from the count of replies because response rates focus on the number of valid responses a campaign generates.

-The use of a response rate:
+The use of a response rate

-A response rate could also be used to determine the validity of the information received from the campaign.
+It could also be used to determine the validity of the information received from the campaign.
 If a response rate on a survey about shopping preferences was less than five percent, the organizer might decide that the campaign did not generate a large enough sample size to validate the responses.
 The many people who didn’t respond might not feel the same way as the few people who did respond.

-How to calculate a response rate:
+How to calculate a response rate

-To calculate a response rate, divide the number of valid responses by the total number of responses requested.
+Divide the number of valid responses by the total number of responses requested.

 For example, if you send an email survey to 5,000 people, and 2,852 responded with valid answers, your response rate would be 57% (2,852 divided by 5,000 equals .57).

-Response rate vs. completion rate:
+Response rate vs. completion rate

-Response rates and completion rates are often discussed in the same conversation, particularly when it comes to discussions of surveys.
+Response rates and completion rates are often discussed in the same conversation, particularly when it comes to surveys.
 But there is a key difference.
 While response rates focus on the percentage of total valid responses, completion rates count only the responses that are complete.

 When a marketer emails a survey to a group, some surveys may be submitted without a reply to every question.
 These surveys would count toward the response rate but not toward the completion rate.

-Examples of a response rate:
+Examples of a response rate

 What is a good response rate?

-The percentage that constitutes a good response rate depends on the medium used.
+The percentage that constitutes a good rate depends on the medium used.
 For example, more people will respond to an in-person survey than a telephone survey.

 A general rule of thumb is 33 percent.
 If you can get a submission from one-third of the people you reach, you’re likely doing pretty well.

-Ways to improve your response rate:
+Ways to improve your response rate

 - Offer an incentive.
 A gift card to all respondents or a chance to be entered in a drawing to win a large prize is effective.